lariasromo/ape/Readme.md

  - `s3ParquetReader`: Reads parquet files from S3
  - `s3AvroReader`: Reads avro datum files from S3
  - `s3TextReader`: Reads plaintext from S3
+ - `S3JsonLinesReader`: Reads text files to S3 that contain a json representation per line, it needs to have an implicit conversion `String => T`
+ - `S3JsonLinesCirceWriter`:Reads text files to S3 that contain a json representation per line, to encode object T to json string it uses circe and there has to be an implicit instance of `io.circe.Encoder`
  - `websocketReader`: Reads from a websocket (requires a `Websocket[Task]` object) see https://sttp.softwaremill.com/en/latest/examples.html#open-a-websocket-using-zio
  -
 ## List of Writers (v1)